 - 1. Noise attenuation measures should be incorporated into building design to ensure acoustic privacy between on-site and adjoining buildings. - 2.
-Developments in areas adversely impacted upon by traffic related noises must incorporate the appropriate noise and vibration mitigation measures into the design in terms of the site layout, building materials and design, orientation of the buildings and location of sleeping and recreation areas.
+Developments in areas adversely impacted upon by traffic related noises must incorporate the appropriate noise and vibration mitigation measures into the design in terms of the site layout, building materials and design, orientation of the buildings and location of sleeping and recreation areas. - 3.
+Where party walls are provided they must be carried to the underside of the roof covering and be constructed in accordance with Part F5 of the Building Code of Australia.

-- 3. Where party walls are provided they must be carried to the underside of the roof covering and be constructed in accordance with Part F5 of the Building Code of Australia. - 4.
-The proposed buildings must comply with the Department of Environment and Climate Change criteria and the current relevant Australian Standards for noise and vibration and quality assurance.
+4. The proposed buildings must comply with the current relevant state guidelines and criteria as well as Australian Standards for noise and vibration and quality assurance.